 Since the opening of the Shinsaibashi-suji arcade in the Edo period, this retail heaven has continued to grow and draw crowds of people daily.

-From Osaka or Umeda Station, take the Midosuji subway line to Midosuji Station.
+From Umeda Station, take the Midosuji Metro line to Shinsaibashi Station.
 Take exit 5 or 6, which will put you directly onto the shopping street.

 Enjoy shopping rain or shine—Shinsaibashi-suji is fully covered